luisarizmendi/edge-demos/demos/rhde-aap/docs/s1-creating_RHEL_images.md

 5. Right after the push, you will see in the AAP Jobs page a new "New Edge Device Image" Workflow and a "Compose Image" Job (which is actually launched by the "New Edge Device Image" Workflow as first step).

-Open the "New Edge Device Image" Workflow and show the three steps:
+Open the "New Edge Device Image" Workflow and show the following steps:

 * "Compose Image": Build the image using the Image Builder service using the values provided in the files that we modified.

 * "Publish Image Approval": We introduced an approval step as part of the workflow, so you can create an image without "making it accessible" by the edge devices

 * "Publish Image": This will publish the image so the edge devices can use it.

+* "Compose Simplified Installer": If there is a file defining a simplified installer ISO in Gitea this step will generate the ISO (you can find an example in [Section 6 - Secure Onboarding with FDO](s6-secure-onboarding-with-fdo.md))

+* "Publish Kickstart": If there is any kickstart definition it will be published in the HTTP server

+* "Publish Ignition": If there is any [Butane](https://coreos.github.io/butane/) definition it will generate the associated [Ignition](https://coreos.github.io/ignition/) file and this will be published in the HTTP server (you can find an example in [Section 6 - Secure Onboarding with FDO](s6-secure-onboarding-with-fdo.md))

 ![rhde_gitops_image-step1workflow.png](images/rhde_gitops_image-step1workflow.png)